prasadKodeInCloud/meteor-client-debugger/README.md

 ####Calculate totoal loading time of helpers

-Sometimes you will need to check whether is there any change in the loading time after adding or removing template helpers or templates after triggering an event (ex: route change ).
+Sometimes you will need to check whether is there any change in the loading time after adding or removing template helpers or templates when triggering an event (ex: route change ).
 To test this,

 	1. Type in console : Session.set('debug_template' , 'helpers')